Internship in Health Service Psychology

 If you have any questions regarding the application process, please contact Dr. Jenny Lybeck-Brown, Training Director.

 The MU Counseling Center Internship in Health Service Psychology is Fully Accredited by the American Psychological Association.

 In 2012, the program received 7-year re-accreditation (next review in 2019).
 For further information, contact the APA Office of Program Consultation and Accreditation:

 Internship Admissions, Support, and Initial Placement Data

-The following data are provided in accordance with the APA Standards of Accreditation for Internship Programs and were updated June 6, 2018.
+The following data are provided in accordance with the APA Standards of Accreditation for Internship Programs and were initially reported August 31, 2017 and updated August 2, 2018.